Northeast Ecological Corridor – Beaches, Nature, and More

 A Long Walk on the Beach

 It was overcast one April morning, so we decided it was a great day for a beach walk.
 We parked at La Pared, walked east to the end of the malecon, and walked down the steps to the beach.
-Once on the beach, we crossed a rocky area by the Sandy Hills Condos, and we walked … and walked … to the east.
+Once on the beach, we crossed a rocky area by the Sandy Hills Condos, crossed the river and we walked … and walked … to the east.
 The first area that we came to had big surf and is generally unsafe for swimming.
+This is Playa San Miguel.
 We continued past marshes and wooded areas.

 Norteast Ecologocial Corridor

-We pass La Selva where the surfers love it.
-Then around the point, we eventually got to a cove area.
-This area is called Playa Las Paulinas, where the water was calmer — it looked like a reef was protecting the beach from the waves.
-But I still don’t think it is safe to swim!
-Judging from the parking area, shacks, make-shift grills, and trash, it is obviously a popular local beach area.
+After this we continued on walking another 0.5-1 mile, we eventually got to a another beach.
+This area is called Playa Las Paulinas.
+Again, this area is very active turtle nesting, so be careful where you step.
 This is were we sat, had our lunch, and enjoyed the beach and looking water (and the sun, which finally came out for us).
-The day we went (mid-week), there were two other families there, so we had plenty of private beach to enjoy.
+The day we went (mid-week), no one else was there, so we had plenty of beach to enjoy.

 Norteast Ecologocial Corridor